ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

     name: ceph-csi-creds-kms-config
 ```

-- For KMS that rely on Tenant namespace, a new optional field name "tenantNamespace"
+- For KMS that rely on tenants' namespace to obtain required
+  ServiceAccount, ConfigMap, or Secrets,
-  is added in addition to existing KMS config.
+  an optional field, "tenantNamespace" will be added to the KMS config.
+  As the tenant namespace isn't available in all CSI requests,
+  value from provided in this field will be used instead.
-  If "tenantNamespace" is not provided, Ceph-CSI namespace will be used to lookup
+  If "tenantNamespace" field is absent, Ceph-CSI namespace
-  required ServiceAccount, ConfigMap or Secrets.
+  will be used as default.

 **Example KMS config:**